Chatham Islands: Geology

-The Chatham Islands – the only part of the Chatham Rise above sea level – form part of the now largely submerged continent of Zealandia.
-This location positions the Chatham Islands far from the Australian-Pacific plate boundary that dominates the geology of mainland New Zealand.
+The Chatham Islands are far from the Australian-Pacific plate boundary that dominates the geology of mainland New Zealand.
 The islands' stratigraphy consists of a Mesozoic schist basement, typically covered by marine sedimentary rocks.
 Both these sequences are intruded by a series of basalt eruptions.
 Volcanic activity has occurred multiple times since the Cretaceous, but currently there is no active volcanism near any part of the Chatham Rise.
+Prominent columnar basalt can be seen at Ohira Bay (one of the indentations in the north coast of Petre Bay) between Te Roto and Port Hutt.